 The score ranges from 0 to 10, with 10 meaning the baby is in the best possible health.
 As a rule of thumb, a score of 7 or more is considered to reflect a healthy baby.
 A lower score need not be a cause for concern, however, as some babies simply take longer to adjust to life outside of the womb.
 The doctor and midwife will make a full scale assessment and inform you of any concerns they may have after giving birth in France.

 Before being discharged, the baby will also have a compulsory check from a pediatrician.
 The results of this are duly recorded on the baby’s health record.

-At the time a child is registered, a health record book will be issued.
-This will contain all of the medial information used to keep tabs on your child's health – including vaccinations – right up until your child reaches the age of 16.
+At the time a child’s birth is registered, he or she will be issued with a health record book.
+This will contain all of the medial information used to keep tabs on your child’s health – including vaccinations – right up until your child reaches the age of 16.
 It is a very important document and aids the communication process between health professionals and your family after having a baby in France.

 Mothers and children can also access mother and infant care (Protection Maternelle et Infantile, PMI) at local maternal and child health clinics (MCH) after giving birth in France.
 Staff there will provide postnatal checks, nutritional and health advice and can even administer vaccinations.
 This can be a valuable support, so ask your doctor or midwife about the benefits of mother and infant postnatal care.
 They will also be able to provide you with more detailed information on how to sign up for the service.